geudde/attic-chest/pages/04.season-3/17.meeting-38/07.hercules/docs.md

 And learn that *genuine* worth is only great.”
 Astonish’d — speechless — no excuse he found,
 As hisses echoed thro’ the circle round;
-The mimic Planet glance indignant threw,
+The mimic planet glance indignant threw,
 As he in lost resplendency withdrew.
 Unwittingly the Muse must now relate,
-The sequel of her Hero’s direful fate;
+The sequel of her hero’s direful fate;
 As solar regions he was journeying fast,
-A heated Comet flew eccentric past;
+A heated comet flew eccentric past;
-With beaming tail the bold Impostor hurl’d
+With beaming tail the bold impostor hurl’d
-A *Nebula* henceforth in unform’d world
+A *nebula* henceforth in unform’d world
 Of starry space unnotic’d ere to dwell,
 And thus unpitied false Alcides fell.